mykelalvis/FT/Traveller/Adventures/Tripwire.md

 ### The Tripwire Device

-The device is a black tetrahedron (three sided pyramid) standing 90 metres high.
+The device is a black tetrahedron (three sided pyramid) standing 90 meters high.
 When activated with the correct keystone the device emits a low humming sound audible to anyone within 10 meters.
 Anyone standing this close to the device will get a splitting headache after roughly one hour.
 After two hours the nose bleeds start and an hour after that anyone still in proximity will suffer a severe brain haemorrhage.

 ### THE TRIPWIRE NETWORK